-YFM manages each of the Funds and will receive fees as set out in each PDS.
+YFM manages the Fund and will receive fees as set out in the PDS.
 To the extent that any content set out in this document discusses market activity, macroeconomic views, industry or sector trends, such statements should be construed as general advice only.
 Any references to specific securities are not intended to be a recommendation to buy, sell, or hold such securities.
 Past performance is not an indication of, and does not guarantee, future performance.
-Information about the Funds, including the relevant PDSs, should not be construed as an offer to any jurisdiction other than in Australia.
+Information about the Fund, including the relevant PDS, should not be construed as an offer to any jurisdiction other than in Australia.
 With the exception of some Funds that may be offered in New Zealand from time to time (as disclosed in the relevant PDS), we will not accept applications from any person who is not resident in Australia or New Zealand.
-The Funds are not intended to be sold to any US Persons as defined in Regulation S of the US federal securities laws and have not been registered under the U.S. Securities Act of 1933, as amended.
+The Fund is not intended to be sold to any US Persons as defined in Regulation S of the US federal securities laws and has not been registered under the U.S. Securities Act of 1933, as amended.